Portrait of José Antonio Esquivel Gaytan

 Universidad del Valle de México, Mexico

-• Guided medical students during clinical rotations while delivering comprehensive educational programs.
+• Guided medical students in clinical rotations and delivered educational sessions.

-• Ensured adherence to high training standards in both academic and clinical settings.
+• Ensured high training standards in clinical and academic settings.

 Nov 2017 – May 2018